DUNE/dune-justin/docs/justin_command.man_page.md

            .json is appended to find the corresponding metadata files for MetaCat.

-    REQUEST PROCESSING
+    WORKFLOW PROCESSING
-           Once a request enters the running state, it is processed by justIN's Finder agent to find its input files.
-Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when creating the request.
-When the request is processed, the finder uses the requests's MQL expression to create a list of input files for the first stage.
+           Once a workflow enters the running state, it is processed by justIN's Finder agent to find its input files.
+Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when creating the workflow.
+When the workflow is processed, the finder uses the workflows's MQL expression to create a list of input files for the first stage.
 Work is only assigned to jobs when a matching file is found and so these lists of files are essential.